NVIDIA/workbench-llamafactory/README.md

     - **8-bit or 4-bit**: Apply quantization for QLoRA fine-tuning, reducing precision for enhanced efficiency.resource consumption.

 We recommend using QLoRA PEFT technique on RTX PCs.
 To do fine-tuning using Llamafactory app, set custom configurations.
+- Ensure you obtain access approval for the model you will be using from Hugging Face.
 - Choose Model from Dropdown
 - Choose Dataset from Dropdown
     - For using the **custom dataset**